Just as it was when it was first built, the Old Seven Mile Bridge is a sensation.

 Few history lessons are as beautiful as this one: A visit to Pigeon Key, a picturesque little island surrounded by dazzling blue water in the middle of the Old Seven Mile Bridge.

-When you take a tour of Pigeon Key, a guide walks you through a few of its 11 historic buildings.
+You arrive at Pigeon Key on a cute blue and yellow train/tram and get a guided tour that includes a few of its 11 historic buildings.
 Pigeon Key housed the workers who built the Seven Mile Bridge from 1908 to 1912.

 The Seven Mile Bridge and Pigeon Key’s fascinating history are told through displays and artifacts in its museum.

 There’s more than history on Pigeon Key.
 Visitors can bring their lunch and picnic.
 You are encouraged to stay after the tour and snorkel in the clear waters off Pigeon Key’s dock.

 - Tours of Pigeon Key are at 10 a.m., noon and 2 p.m.
-The tours last about two hours and include the 2-mile boat ride ferrying you to and from the island.
+The tours lasts about an hour.
 To visit Pigeon Key, go to the visitor center located at 2010 Overseas Highway in Marathon, which is Mile Marker 47.5 bayside between Faro Blanco Resort and the Marriott Hotel.
 Entrance price is adults $25; kids 4-12 are $20; 3 and under free.

 The $77 million project to save the Old Seven Mile Bridge